Protecting Your Digital Assets: Tips for Individuals

 Backup and Recovery Planning

 Store recovery phrases in multiple secure locations, preferably offline and encrypted.
-Avoid digital photos or cloud storage, which can be hacked or leaked.
+Avoid digital photos or cloud storage, which can be was impacted by a security incident or leaked.

 Insurance for Individuals